abitbetterthanyesterday/abitbetterthanyesterday/src/content/blog/recursion.md

 ---
-title: Recursion
 status: published
+created_at: 2023-03-06T12:34:52
+last_modified_at: 2023-03-07T08:42:22
+published_at: 2023-02-12T10:47:02.748Z
 tags:
   - CS
-created_at: 2023-01-12T00:11:00.000Z
-last_modified_at: 2023-01-12T00:11:00.000Z
+  - algorithm
+description: ''
+draft: true
 lang: en-AU
 slug: recursion
-published_at: 2023-02-22T05:47:02.748Z
-description: ''
+title: Recursion
 ---

 # Recursion

 Recursion is a programming technique where a function calls itself multiple times in order to solve a problem.

 The idea is that the problem can be broken down into multiple subproblems that are resolved the same way.

 To do so, we create a function that breaks down the problem into smaller chunks and call itself with new 'chunk' until it reaches the base case.

 The base case is the point where the function returns a value rather than calling itself.

 As you can imagine, the function can't call itself indefinitely, otherwise, it would overflow the stack!

 A simple example is how to calculate the factorial of a number.

 The factorial of `n` is the sum of the product of the integers from 1 to `n` and is written `n!`.

 For example, the factorial of 5 is written `5!` and calculated like so `5!=5×4×3×2×1=120`

 To calculate a factorial this recursively, we would do the following;